Brenda Bakke: Life and career

 During the 1995-96 television season, she was a regular cast member in the CBS horror series, American Gothic alongside Gary Cole.
 In 1997, Bakke appeared as Lana Turner in the neo-noir mystery crime film, L.A.
-Confidential, directed by Curtis Hanson.
+Confidential.
 In 1999, she returned to television with the role of the lead character's mother in the short-lived Fox drama series, Ryan Caulfield: Year One.

 In 2000s, Bakke continued appearing in films, playing roles in smaller movies, such as The Quickie and Moving August.
 She spent the following years playing guest star roles in episodes of CSI: Crime Scene Investigation, NYPD Blue, The Mentalist, and Supernatural.
 In 2015, she began appearing in the recurring role of Virginia in the Oprah Winfrey Network prime time soap opera If Loving You Is Wrong.
 In 2016, Bakke appeared in guest starring roles in episodes of Heartbeat and Criminal Minds: Beyond Borders.